 Once your new dishwasher is delivered, you will likely need a professional to hook it up.
 Master plumbers and licensed electricians are just two professionals capable of installing a new dishwasher.
 Also, if your current dishwasher has issues, you can call on either professional to assist.
 Use the manufacturer’s manual to troubleshoot any problems before reaching out to a professional.

 Your dishwasher comes with a sensing unit that will heat the water.
 Always be cognizant of when the dishwasher is running.
 Avoiding showers or the use of your washing machine at the same time as the dishwasher is a good idea.
-Call on Waypoint Inspections, we will take a look at your plumbing needs while conducting home inspections in Tampa and Central Florida.
+Call Waypoint Property Inspection to inspect your home in Tampa, St. Petersburg, Lakeland, Orlando, Palm Beach, Ft.
+Lauderdale, and surrounding areas.